 What are Outpatient Programs?

-Unlike inpatient programs where individuals stay at a facility, outpatient programs allow individuals to maintain their daily routines, such as work or school, while attending scheduled treatments or therapies.
-These programs offer a combination of medical, therapeutic, and support services tailored to the individual’s unique needs[1].
+Unlike inpatient programs where you stay at a facility, outpatient programs allow patients to maintain their daily routines, such as work or school, while attending scheduled treatments or therapies.
+These programs offer a combination of medical, therapeutic, and support services tailored to your unique needs [1].

 The Rise of Outpatient Treatment